 2014 Summer Jazz Series

-July 13th “Standing In the Shadows of Motown,” a documentary lecture and discussion about the Funk Brothers, Motown, and the relationship of these musicians, their music, and Jazz.
-Presented by guitarist, author and producer Allan Slutsty.
+“Standing In the Shadows of Motown,” a documentary lecture and discussion about the Funk Brothers, Motown, presented by guitarist, author and producer Allan Slutsty.

-July 20th “Jazz played by teacher and student” This week’s program will feature the wonderful jazz piano playing of two professional and related jazz pianists, Dean Schneider (teacher) and Chris Simonini (student).
-Dean and Chris will discuss and demonstrate their dynamic teacher/student relationship.
+“Jazz played by teacher and student” featuring two professional and related jazz pianists, Dean Schneider (teacher) and Chris Simonini (student).

 Ocean City Free Public Library 3-part series…”THE ART OF IMPROVISATION”